 Jireh Family Farm is passionate about teaching young people about the beauty of farming and animal husbandry.
 Jireh Farm Summer Camp is a way for us to share this joy.

-With the turmoil and rumors about food security, the farm wanted to create an environment where children can experience the cultivation of organic nutrition.
-Through working in the garden, feeding animals, and learning about natural cycles of the seasons, kids get a hands-on immersion of plant growth, farm maintenance, and animal care.
-Our desire is that kids feel empowered to grow their own food, regardless of the space available and to honor the animals that provide us meat, eggs, and dairy products.
+With the turmoil and rumors about food security, the farm wanted to create an environment where children could experience the cultivation of organic nutrition.
+Through working in the garden, feeding animals, and learning about the natural cycles of the seasons, kids get a hands-on immersion in plant growth, farm maintenance, and animal care.
+We desire that kids feel empowered to grow their own food, regardless of the space available, and to honor the animals that provide us with meat, eggs, and dairy products.

-Valarie Tina Jarvis, BSN, RN is the principal camp counselor for (JFSC).
-She is a third-generation farmer who has a love affair with chickens.
-Her responsibilities will focus on the health and safety of all the campers.
-Her extensive knowledge of COVID-19 health procedures and CDC protocols ensures that campers remain safe while on the farm.
-Nurse Jarvis will teach the campers about animals care, nutrition, and basic gardening principals on a daily basis.
+Makayla Jarvis is a recent graduate of Kentucky State University where she studied Agribusiness and will be the principal camp counselor for (JFSC) for 2024.
+She is a fourth-generation farmer who has a love affair with goats.
+Her responsibilities will focus on creating fun, engaging activities for all the campers.
+She has undergone lifeguard training and is currently an educator within the Durham Public School system.
+Ms. Jarvis will teach the campers about animal care, nutrition, and basic gardening principles on a daily basis.